-If you have lost a loved in a wrongful death accident, a Personal Injury Attorney from The Brown Firm can help you navigate the many steps involved in filing a claim and seeking compensation for loss of future income, pain and suffering, and expenses.
+If you have lost a loved in a wrongful death accident, a personal injury attorney from The Brown Firm can help you navigate the many steps involved in filing a claim and seeking compensation for loss of future income, pain and suffering, and funeral expenses.
 Contact us if you are seeking compensation for a death caused by:

-Taking Legal Action After a Wrongful Death Accident
+Taking Legal Action After a Georgia Wrongful Death Accident

-If it is your intention to take legal action after losing a family member in an accident, it is critical to act promptly.
-The insurance company representing the negligent party will take the case seriously, and begin an investigation as soon as possible.
+If it is your intention to take legal action after losing a family member in an accident, it is critical that you act promptly.
+The insurance company representing the negligent party will take the case seriously and begin an investigation as soon as possible.

 If you have lost someone you love in a wrongful death accident, one of our experienced attorneys can help you navigate the steps involved with filing a claim and seeking compensation.

-Our attorneys can help if you are seeking compensation for a death that was caused by:
+Our wrongful death attorneys can help if you are seeking compensation for a death that was caused by:

 - Fires, explosions, and electrical injuries